heshamabdelazim/Learn-Postman-with-me/README.md

 ---
 ## API requests methods & Status codes
 It's important to know that whoever makes requests to the server, We call him a client made a request. <br/>
-So, In our situation here, Postman is a client to test our server
+So, In our situation here, Postman is a client to test our server. <br/>
+that does mean that client send to the server to do something for him (GET data, POST data, DELETE data, PUT data, ...) <br/>

 ```javascript
 let test="string";
 console.log(test);